kent-map/chirpy/_posts/2024-07-30-20c-hodgson-burnett-biography.md

 ---
 title: "Frances Hodgson Burnett (1849–1924)"
-description: "Frances Hodgson Burnett’s years at Great Maytham Hall near Rolvenden link a specific Kent house and walled rose garden to the imaginative origins of The Secret Garden and other late works.
-The restored garden and local village life shaped her routines, philanthropy, and sense of Englishness even as marriage turmoil and transatlantic moves pulled her toward America."
+description: "Frances Hodgson Burnett’s well-loved novel The Secret Garden is set in Yorkshire.
+But it was inspired at least in part by Great Maytham Hall in Kent."
 author: Elena Beighton-Delille
 date: 2024-07-30
 categories: [ 20c ]